sanjay-kv/Learn-GitHub/README.md

 </div>

-I’m [Sanjay](https://github.com/sanjay-kv), your Senior Program Manager, and I'm thrilled to have you all here at learn GitHub ✨
+I’m [Sanjay](https://github.com/sanjay-kv), SDE turned to Data Engineer and Program Manager, and I'm thrilled to have you all here at learn GitHub ✨
  - **Remember: Collaboration First, Code 2nd**

 Small documentation on tips and tricks of GitHUB